raphaelouthier/raphaelouthier.github.io/content/projects/memory_management/mm_2.md

 {{< figure
 src="images/memory_management/slab.webp"
 caption="Visual representation of the internal structure of the slab.The diagram shows a system with two allocated superblocks, each one with its own non-allocated zone in yellow, and multiple allocated blocks in red, and multiple blocks in the allocator’s cache (in cyan), and multiple blocks in their slab’s cache.
-The rightmost superblock’s non allocated zone could be enlarged."
+The rightmost superblock’s non-allocated zone could be enlarged."
 >}}

 ### Slabs